sparisi/mips/README.md

 Each MDP requires some mandatory functions:

-- *NAME_simulator*    : defines the reward and transition functions,
+- *NAME_simulator*    : defines the reward and transition functions (both states and actions are columns vectors),

 - *NAME_settings*     : defines the learning setup and returns
   - *n_obj*    : number of objectives of the problem,